Consumer buying behaviors have changed, especially when it comes to online shopping.

 5. Carrier upsells

 Many e-commerce stores use data to recommend similar products to you when you’ve viewed or purchased something previously from them in an attempt to upsell you.
 This tactic is making its way down to last mile delivery carriers, some of whom are now upselling products right at the door.

 For example, if a consumer has ordered oral hygiene products every month for the past three months, the delivery driver could bring toothpaste along with their order and ask if they’re interested in purchasing it.
 If they’ve ordered a lot of garden supplies, some grass seeds or fertilizer may be good upsell opportunities.

 The range of products being ordered online is growing every day.
 Many consumers now order fresh and frozen foods online, or even livestock like plants and pet fish.
 These are products that must be shipped in certain conditions to maintain their integrity and well-being.
 For this reason, many fulfillment centers have taken measures in their warehouses to control temperature, humidity levels, air quality and more.

 It also means more factors are considered during route planning, like the weather.
 Additional packing materials may be required to account for variations in temperature.

 Okay, robots and drones aren’t quite trending yet—but we’ll bet they will be soon.

 Andre Pharand, Accenture’s global management consulting lead for the postal and parcel industry, says in a Supply Chain Dive article: “If parcels can be delivered by autonomous vehicles or drones, that will change the game considerably.
 The highest cost in delivery is labor, which accounts for 60% of the cost.
 Deliveries are currently limited by labor cost, availability, and shifts.
 Robotic delivery could be done 24 hours a day.”

 And there you have it.
-We have covered what last mile delivery is, the challenges that come with it, tips to optimize your last mile delivery process, and trends to look out for in the future.
+We have covered what last mile delivery is, the challenges and costs that come with it, tips to optimize your last mile delivery process, and trends to look out for in the future.